Canadian Merger Arbitrage: BCE Acquires Manitoba Telecom Services

 |

-* Additions supplied on annual basis only
+* Additions supplied on an annual basis only.

-The distant #4 in wireless subscribers Freedom Mobile may look unfamiliar.
-It was renamed from Wind Mobile in November, 2016.
-Shaw Communications' (NYSE:SJR) acquisition of Wind Mobile closed March 1, 2016.
-With Freedom Mobile as a strong new competitor with the backing of Shaw how much room is left for smaller players anyway?
-Could MTS survive on its own long-term?.
+The distant #4 in wireless subscribers, Freedom Mobile, may look unfamiliar.
+It was renamed from Wind Mobile in November 2016.
+Shaw Communications' (NYSE:SJR) acquisition of Wind Mobile closed on March 1, 2016.
+With Freedom Mobile as a strong new competitor with the backing of Shaw, how much room is left for smaller players anyway?
+Could MTS survive on its own long term?

-If Bell would acquire MTS, it would be the #3 merging with #7 by Canada wide mobile subscribers.
+If Bell would acquire MTS, it would be the #3 merging with #7 by Canada-wide mobile subscribers.
 I admit I could easily be wrong, but I am optimistic the acquisition will be approved.
-There are some concerns prices will rise, see also here.
-BCE already announced the sale of one-third of the postpaid wireless subscribers of MTS, as well as one third of MTS' Manitoba dealer locations to Telus .
-MTS' Postpaid subscribers were 430,331 as of Q3, 2016.
-Pro forma this would leave BCE #2 with just 76,721 more subscribers than Telus and maybe was done to appease the regulator proactively.
+There are some concerns prices will rise; see also here.
+BCE already announced the sale of one-third of the postpaid wireless subscribers of MTS, as well as one-third of MTS' Manitoba dealer locations to Telus.
+MTS' Postpaid subscribers were 430,331 as of Q3 2016.
+Pro forma, this would leave BCE #2 with just 76,721 more subscribers than Telus, and maybe was done to appease the regulator proactively.

 Downside risk

-With the upside clearly established it is important to have a guess how much one could lose, if the deal does not go through.
-MTS immediately traded upwards, when the deal was announced.
-Since then it has more or less traded sideways.
+With the upside clearly established, it is important to have a guess how much one could lose if the deal does not go through.
+MTS immediately traded upwards when the deal was announced.
+Since then, it has more or less traded sideways.

 The last close before the announcement was C$32.84.
-On May, 2nd MTS closed at C$37.85.
-This means MTS increased about 15%, which is comparably low on a merger announcement and means the downside of a deal break is low.
+On May 2nd, MTS closed at C$37.85.
+This means it rose about 15%, which is comparably low on a merger announcement and means the downside of a deal break is low.

-In the meantime MTS increased to C$38.24, while issuing one permitted dividend of C$0.325.
-Including the gross dividend the increase was 17% from the undisturbed price.
-Now one has to compare this to a peer group, to have a guess how MTS stock price would have moved not being in a pending merger.
+In the meantime, MTS increased to C$38.24, while issuing one permitted dividend of C$0.325.
+Including the gross dividend, the increase was 17% from the undisturbed price.
+Now, one has to compare this to a peer group to take a guess at how MTS stock price would have moved if the company were not in a pending merger.
 The following table summarizes my calculations:

 |